Nick Madrigal Player Props: Cubs vs. Orioles

 Nick Madrigal At The Plate

-- Madrigal has three doubles, a triple and seven walks while hitting .248.
+- Madrigal is hitting .248 with three doubles, a triple and seven walks.

-- In 37 games played this season, he has not hit a long ball.
+- In 37 games played this season, he has not gone deep.

-- Madrigal has picked up an RBI in eight games this season (21.6%), with more than one RBI in three of them (8.1%).
+- Madrigal has picked up an RBI in 21.6% of his games this year, with more than one RBI in 8.1% of his games.

+- He has scored in 29.7% of his games this year, with two or more runs scored in 8.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.